Sort by

 1.2.6 IPA

-In our opinion, this is the most suitable glass for a birthday gift due to its design.
-It is the most recent glass, created in a brewery specifically for IPA beers.
-This transparent glass is not a stemmed glass.
-It has a thick base, on top of which are "ridges" that take the shape of waves, this shape allows to aerate the beer but also to dissipate the heat of the drinker's hand so that it does not warm your drink.
+In our opinion, this glass is the most suitable as a birthday gift due to its design.
+It's the newest glass, created in the brewery specifically for IPAs.
+This clear glass is not a stemmed glass.
+It has a thick base, topped with wave-like ridges.
+This design aerates the beer and also dissipates the heat from the drinker's hand, preventing it from warming your drink.
 Only the base can be personalized with a logo on this type of product.
-Available in stock in batches or individually on our online store, at a price of approximately 20 to 35 euros.
+Available in stock, either individually or in sets, in our online store, for approximately €20 to €35.

-1.2.7 Blond
+1.2.7 Blonde

-1.3 Personalization of beer glasses
+1.3 Customization of beer glasses

 1.3.1 Customization options

-- Color printing : allows you to add colors (white - black - red) to the logo engraving.
+- Color printing : allows you to add colors (white, black, red) to the logo engraving.
 The price is higher.

 1.3.2 Why personalize your glass?

-3. Most asked questions about beer
+3. The most frequently asked questions about beer

 3.1 What are the two types of beer glass?